Asuran (2019 film): Plot

 Meanwhile, Sivasaami slowly falls in love with Mariyamma.
 When Sivasaami gives her sandals to wear, Pandiyan hits her and forces her to walk through the village with the sandals on her head.
 Sivasaami retaliates by hitting him with sandals in the middle of the village and ties him up, but is reprimanded by Vishwanathan.
 Sivasaami quits brewing and joins his brother.
-One night, before a meeting was conducted by Seshadri and Murugan with the other labourers, news arrives that Seshadri was arrested, and Sivasaami is sent to get the documents authorising the meeting.
+One night, before a meeting was conducted by Seshadri and Murugan with the other labourers, news arrives that Seshadri had been arrested, and Sivasaami was sent to get the documents authorising the meeting.
 When Sivasaami returns, Murugan and the others have been killed by Pandiyan and his men, while Sivasaami's family (including Mariyamma), along with many others, are burned alive in their huts.

-Enraged, Sivasami brutally kills Vishwanathan, Pandiyan and their men.
-Sivasaami leaves his village and months later was found by Murugesan, who taught him farming.
+Enraged, Sivasami brutally kills Vishwanathan, Pandiyan, and their men.
+Sivasaami leaves his village, and months later he is found by Murugesan, who taught him farming.
 He's also introduced to Pachaiyamma, who is not getting marriage proposals.
 He narrates his story, and Pachaiyamma admires what he did for his family.
 He surrenders to the court and is given a light sentence.
 Afterwards, he marries Pachaiyamma.

 Present: Chidambaram is amazed at his father's past and starts to admire him.
 Sivasaami reconciles with his wife and daughter briefly, and he and his son go to Seshadri for help.
 Seshadri agrees to help them as long as they turn up to court the next day.
 The next day, the two get into the court premises but are forced to flee after Narasimhan's men ambush them.
 Sivasaami reluctantly sells his land to prevent Narasimhan's men from targeting his family.
 However, Chidambaram is abducted and tortured, in direct violation of the agreement.
-Sivasaami kills many of the henchmen and all of Narasimhan's family male members, though he and Chidambaram sustain serious injuries.
+Sivasaami kills many of the henchmen and all of Narasimhan's male family members, though he and Chidambaram sustain serious injuries.

 Murugesan and their village people arrive armed and defuse the situation.
-The two villages agreed that the conflict should end and prevented a caste clash.
-Sivasaami's family has gathered in the court, and he has agreed to go to prison instead of Chidambaram if necessary.
-He tells his son to study hard and get a powerful bureaucratic job, and that, unlike land and money, the landlords can't seize their education, where Sivasaami smiles at his family as he enters the court.
+The two villages agreed that the conflict should end and prevent a caste clash.
+Sivasaami's family has gathered in court, and he has agreed to go to prison instead of Chidambaram if necessary.
+He tells his son to study hard and get a powerful bureaucratic job, and that, unlike land and money, the landlords can't seize their education, Sivasaami smiles at his family as he enters the court.